pharo-project/pharo-potentialEnhancementLogs/DownloadInstructions.md

 - Can we pick up the debian artifact from the [Debian build](https://swing.fit.cvut.cz/jenkins/view/Projects/job/pharo-vm-stable-swing/) and create a launcher on our CI with it?

 ### Suggestions (for http://pharo.org/download)
+  - put a catch-all for Other, with a way to get in contact with us if one runs into trouble that does not require login or subscription (i.e. not the mailing list or fogbugz).
+IMO an email address would be perfect

+Done:
 - Remove all GNU/Linux instructions from the page.
 Instead, when a user clicks on the Linux button, they should be taken to a whole different page that explains the intricacies of each platform.
 - On the page described above:
   - put a clear heading for each GNU/Linux flavor (e.g. `###Debian` instead of "Looking for a debian distribution?")
-  - put a catch-all for Other, with a way to get in contact with us if one runs into trouble that does not require login or subscription (i.e. not the mailing list or fogbugz).
-IMO an email address would be perfect
 - [OT]: Change all references to `Linux` -> `GNU/Linux`.
 See https://www.gnu.org/gnu/gnu-linux-faq.html#why

 ### Flavors

-#### Ubuntu
+#### Ubuntu *** For Pharo 5 when we convert everything to the Pharo Launcher
 - Follow PPA instructions
-- Link to the [Launcher tutorial](https://github.com/SquareBracketAssociates/PharoInProgress/tree/master/PharoLauncherTutorial) once there is a stable artifact
+- Link to the [Launcher tutorial](https://github.com/SquareBracketAssociates/PharoInProgress/tree/master/PharoLauncherTutorial).
+Right now, there are multiple formats at https://ci.inria.fr/pharo-contribution/job/PharoBookWorkInProgress/lastSuccessfulBuild/artifact/PharoLauncherTutorial/ but it would be better to mirror to http://files.pharo.org

 #### Debian (jessie and later)
 Can we make a deb from the PPA?
 See https://wiki.debian.org/CreatePackageFromPPA